ABridoux/scout/README.md

 You can use a library for each format.
 But I am not aware today of a library that unifies all of them.
 So, what you learnt with [jq](https://stedolan.github.io/jq/) cannot be reused to parse Plist data.
 You would have to learn to use **PlistBuddy** or the **defaults** command.
 With Scout, you can parse the same way Json, Plist and Xml data.

 #### Using a generic text-processing tool
 Don't get me wrong, **awk** is a wonderful tool.
 It can do so many things.
 But it is not that easy to learn.
-And you have to find a way to parse each different format. **Scout** is really easy to use, as we will see.
+And you have to find a way to parse each different format. **Scout** is [really easy to use](https://github.com/ABridoux/scout/wiki/%5B20%5D-Usage-examples:-command-line).

 <br>